edosssa/pm2-config/README.md

 module.exports = config
 ```

 > The separation of the `config` declaration and the `epxort` statatement is **intentional** and required for autocomplete to work properly.
-Writing `module.exports = { ...config }` does not provide intellisene, perhaps this is a limitation of JSdoc or vscode itself.
+Writing `module.exports = { ...your config }` does not trigger autocomplete, perhaps this is a limitation of JSdoc or vscode itself.

 ### JSON and YAML